Envy: In adulthood

 The things that make people envious change throughout their lifetime.
 Studies have shown that the younger the person, the more likely they are to be envious of others.
 Adults under the age of 30 are more likely to experience envy compared to those 30 years and older.
 However, what people become envious over differs across adulthood.

 Younger adults, under the age of 30, have been found to envy others' social status, relationships, and attractiveness.
 Typically, at this point in life, the person begins to accept who they are as an individual and compare themselves to others less often.
 However, they still envy others, just over different aspects in life, such as career or salary.
 Studies have shown a decrease in envy as a person ages; however, envious feelings over money was the only thing that consistently increased as a person got older.
 As a person ages, they begin to accept their social status.
 On some occasions, the individual does not and can, over time, form severe mental issues.

 In philosophy

 Aristotle, in Rhetoric, defined envy (φθόνος phthonos) as "the pain caused by the good fortune of others", while Kant, in Metaphysics of Morals, defined it as "a reluctance to see our own well-being overshadowed by another's because the standard we use to see how well off we are is not the intrinsic worth of our own well-being but how it compares with that of others".

 Religious views

 In Christianity

 Envy is one of the seven deadly sins in Roman Catholicism.

+Christian author and psychologist Dr. William Backus described envy as a sin that promises nothing good.
+"Most sins offer something you think you want...Pride offers the euphoria of preeminence, anger promises the joy of revenge, greed promises the security of abundant wealth, sloth promises welcome release from the chains of effort...But envy is the exception.
+Of all the vices only envy never promises or delivers anything but bitterness and misery."